-Artist Anna Katharina Muench grew up in Switzerland and has long been influenced by cultures and their relationship to their environments.
+Growing up in Switzerland but living since in many different countries, I have long been influenced by cultures and their relationship to their environments.

-Studies brought her, among others, to Tuareg nomads in the desert, where she shared life in their tents for three years.
-In her book, Nomadic Women's Health Practice, Anna describes how Tamasheq women deal with sickness and health in their daily life.
+Studies brought me, among others, to Tuareg nomads in the desert, where I shared life in their tents for three years.
+In my book, Nomadic Women's Health Practice, it is described how Tamasheq women deal with sickness and health in their daily life.

-Visualizing and translating experiences through the language of art has accompanied Anna since early age.
-These days, Anna lives in Princeton, New Jersey, mainly painting in her studio.
+Visualizing and translating experiences through the language of art has accompanied me since early age.
+These days, I live again back where my roots are, mainly painting and creating in my studio.